c-vandenberg/lammps-tutorials/simon-gravelle/level-2/polymer-in-water/further-exercises/radial-distribution-function/README.md

 An RDF-distance graph/histogram will give a series of peaks that correspond to the first, second, third etc. coordination/solvation shell of the reference particle.
 Generally, the larger the RDF value for a given peak, the higher the particle density around the reference particle.
 Additionally, we can calculate the coordination number/average number of neighbours surrounding the reference particle if we integrate the peak/calculate the area under it.

-In this exercise we will extract the RDF (or *g(r)*) between the oxygen atom of the water molecules and two oxygen atoms of the PEG molecule.
-We will compare the RDF before and after the force is applied to the PEG.
+In this exercise we will extract the RDF (or *g(r)*) between the oxygen atom of the water molecules and two oxygen atoms of the PEG molecule, and compare the RDF before and after the force is applied to the PEG.

 ## Input Script Command Syntax